-This function let the user access information about the grpc\data\t.
-It returns information on data characteristics, status, and location.
+This function let the user access information about an instanciation of a grpc_data_t.
+It returns information on data characteristics, status, locations, etc.

-The grpc\data\info\type is defined by the following, which can of course be extended.
-Note that the HANDLE which can be retrieved here, is of no use to manage data with the API given in this document: handles are initialized in the init call function, stored in the grpc\data\t, and users are not concerned by managing them directly.
+The kind of information that the function gets is defined by the info_tag parameter.
+Note that in case of info_tag is set to GRPC_HANDLE, information is of no use to manage data with the given API: handles are initialized in the init call function, stored in the grpc_data_t.